 “Some roasters only talk about prices, and there are also those who aren’t really interested in tastes.
 On the other hand, TYPICA focuses on people.
 We organize online events where roasters and producers can directly speak with each other.

 The important thing is to do more than just introducing coffee, and let roasters know what kind of person the producers are, what goals they have and what their values are.
 Ultimately, that will help consumers understand the producers better.
-Sure, producers themselves host cupping sessions and actively engage with roasters.
-But at the same time, we have to be advocates for them, too.
+Sure, TYPICA hosts cupping sessions on behalf of producers and actively engage with roasters.
+But at the same time, we have to be advocates for producers, too.